PhD and Masters Research

 Degrees Offered and Interdisciplinary Research

 Your research project is likely to involve knowledge and understanding from different disciplines (e.g. computer science, biology, media art or design).
 However the contribution to research you make may be in a single discipline or across multiple disciplines.
-These two different pathways generally allow for this.
+These different degree pathways generally allow for this.

-- Generative Art & Systems Art
+- Generative Art & Design, Systems Art

 - Digital Art & Design